Base Component

 Returns:

-• (Properties): A dataclass with two fields, width and turning_radius_meters, representing the width and turning radius of the physical base in meters (m).
+• (Properties): A dataclass with three fields, width_meters, turning_radius_meters, and wheel_circumference_meters representing the width, turning radius, and wheel circumference of the physical base in meters (m).

 For more information, see the Python SDK Docs.